MarinaLopez98/Maaz-Peaches/src/content/blog/blogpost-ñ.md

 That Place

-“No matter how much warmth the day may bring.
+_“No matter how much warmth the day may bring.
 The cold of the night always follows.
 Darkness always returns.
 Not all flowers receive rain and light.
-And there is nothing we can do about it.", Kang Eun Kyung
+And there is nothing we can do about it."_, Kang Eun Kyung.

 Here he comes.
 Today, too, he’s coming to see me.
 Even before I catch sight of him, where silence once reigned there is now the muffled sound of footsteps, a hand brushing my shoulder urging me to turn; and I know, without needing to, that it’s him.